weaveworks/weave-gitops-enterprise/README.md

 ```
 Using the url, branch, and deploy key, we will clone the repo - if we can't clone the repo we will error out.

-In the future, we will use the same git arguments to configure Flux so it has access to the cluster configuration.
+These `--git` arguments are then used to setup and configure [flux](https://www.weave.works/oss/flux/) to automate cluster management.

 We will rely on the user installing [fluxctl](https://github.com/weaveworks/flux/blob/master/site/fluxctl.md) to interact with flux directly instead of trying to replicate the functionality within `wksctl`